Bogor Palace: History

-Feature
+Bogor Palace complex area

 The grounds of the estate contain several buildings, the largest are the Gedung Induk (main palace) and its two wings.
 The main palace building contains private offices for the head of state, library, dining room, theater room, the ministers' waiting room, the Teratai room (the living room) and the Garuda room (the main reception hall).

 Two wing buildings are located east and west of the main building.
 The eastern wing is used as a guesthouse for foreign heads of state; during the colonial period this wing was used for the governor-general's personal guest.
 Meanwhile, the western wing has two main rooms: one is used as a guesthouse for ministers who accompany the main guest during a state visit, and the other is used as a conference room; during the colonial period this wing was used by the staff of the governor-general.

 The palace is decorated with an extensive art collection (448 paintings, 216 sculptures and 196 ceramics), 90% of which were accumulated by Sukarno.
 The original historic collection of the palace was looted by Japanese and Allied force during World War 2, leaving nothing but five mirrors in the palace.

 Other buildings in the palace include six pavilions: Paviliun Dyah Bayurini, Paviliun Jodipati, Paviliun Amarta, Paviliun Madukara, Paviliun Pringgondani, and Paviliun Dwarawati.
 Paviliun Dyah Bayurini was built in 1964 and is used by the head of state and his or her family during a stay in Bogor, the pavilion also include a swimming pool.
 Other buildings are used as guesthouses for government ministers and officials.
 There is also a multi-purpose building which was built in 1908.

 Gardens

-The garden covers an area of 28.4 hectare and are adjacent to Kebun Raya Bogor (Bogor Botanical Garden).
-A herd of spotted deer can be spotted roaming around the palace garden; they are native to India and Nepal.
-The deers were originally brought by the governor-general Herman Willem Daendels for hunting and sport.
+The garden covers an area of 28.4 hectare and are adjacent to Kebun Raya Bogor.
+A herd of spotted deer can be seen roaming around the palace garden; they are native to India and Nepal.
+The deer were originally brought by the governor-general Herman Willem Daendels for hunting and sport.

 There are many sculptures of various origin decorating the palace garden, some of them are noteworthy: